-Note that dynamic modelling is not intended to be used on program objects and user requirements.
+Note that dynamic modeling is not intended to be used on program objects and user requirements.

-So, the great advantages of dynamic modelling are that queries can adjust your application model based on specific conditions, and that these queries will also be applied to your future model.
+So, the great advantages of dynamic modeling are that queries can adjust your application model based on specific conditions, and that these queries will also be applied to your future model.

-Dynamic modelling provides very high productivity, quality and uniformity, especially for large applications (eg from ISV's (independent software vendors)).
+Dynamic modeling provides very high productivity, quality and uniformity, especially for large applications (eg from ISV's (independent software vendors)).

 The queries can be used for example: